angelacorte/slides-master-thesis/slides-master-thesis.typ

 #new-section-slide("Context")

-#slide(title: "Context")[
-  // Computing devices increasingly present to form the Internet of Things, increasing the complexity of distributed systems.
+#let devices = box[
+  #table(inset: 1em, stroke: none, columns: (1fr, 1fr), align: (center, center),
+    [
       #figure(
-    image("figures/device-centric.png", width: 30%),
+       image("figures/device-centric.png", width: 69%),
       )
-   Managing the single device in a distributed system can be challenging due to *scalability*, *limited resources*, *heterogeneity* and *context awareness*.
+    ]
+    , [
       #figure(
-    image("figures/collective-devices.png", width: 30%),
+        image("figures/collective-devices.png", width: 69%),
       )
+    ],
+    [
+      Managing single devices in a distributed system can be challenging due to *scalability*, *limited resources*, *heterogeneity* and *context awareness*.
+    ], [
-  Transitioning from device-centric to aggregate-centric approach can lead to advantages as *distributed intelligence*, *resource pooling*, *adaptability* and *robustness*.
+        Coordinating a macroscopic behaviour can lead to advantages as *distributed intelligence*, *resource pooling*, *adaptability* and *robustness*.
+      ]
+  )
+]

+#slide(title: "From device-centric to aggregate-centric approach")[
+  // Computing devices increasingly present to form the Internet of Things, increasing the complexity of distributed systems.
+  #devices

-  The goal is to program and operate in terms of *aggregate* of devices, coordinating a macroscopic behaviour.
+  // The goal is to program and operate in terms of *aggregate* of devices, coordinating a macroscopic behaviour.

   // interactions between wearable devices such as smart-phones can support different kinds of services, including crowd detection, crowd- aware navigation or dispersal advice.
 ]